emmaerre/FinalProject2025/methodology.md

 <img src="./assets/images/img11.png" alt="img11">

-Using Yasgui and the clause CONSTRUCT on SPARQL, we obtained this RDF triple to connect Cesare’s trombone to the class <a href="https://w3id.org/arco/ontology/arco/MusicalInstrumentClassification">MusicalInstrumentClassification</a>:
+Using <a href="https://yasgui.org/">YASGUI</a> and the clause CONSTRUCT on SPARQL, we obtained this RDF triple to connect Cesare’s trombone to the class <a href="https://w3id.org/arco/ontology/arco/MusicalInstrumentClassification">MusicalInstrumentClassification</a>:

 <img src="./assets/images/img12.png" alt="img12">